Company Detail

 This vacancy is not eligible for Visa Sponsorship.
 Please do not apply unless you have another means of establishing a right to work, or you are already employed by the NHS and would transfer to the pay point above the base of Band 3.

 Job SummaryIt takes all types of people to deliver the kind of service that saves and improves lives.
-At NHS Blood and Transplant, you’ll join a team of more than 6,000 people who are making a genuine difference to communities, families, friends, relatives and more across the UK.The role involves working a variety of hours, including evenings, weekends, and bank holidays but no night shifts!The hours available to successful candidates will be either 36 hours per fortnight or 72 hours per fortnight.
-You will be working on a shift basis.
-These shifts will be on a rota between Monday and Saturday 08:15 to 17:45 and Sundays from 10:15 to 16:15.
+At NHS Blood and Transplant, you’ll join a team of more than 6,000 people who are making a genuine difference to communities, families, friends, relatives and more across the UK.The role involves working a variety of hours, including evenings, weekends, and bank holidays but no night shifts!There are both permanent contracts and 12-month fixed-term contracts available for 75 hours per fortnight (37.5 hours per week on average).
+You will be working on a shift basis over any day of the week.
+An early shift may start at 08:00.
+A late shift may finish at 19:30.
+These days will be approximately 8.5 hours.

 Main duties of the jobAre you a people person who loves making others feel comfortable and supported?
 If you’re someone who naturally puts others at ease, enjoys chatting with people, and can handle questions and concerns with confidence, this could be the perfect role for you!You don’t need a healthcare background experience in retail, hospitality, customer service, or even volunteering is just as valuable.
 If you’ve worked in a team and know what it means to go the extra mile for someone, we’d love to hear from you.
 Bring your positive attitude and enthusiasm for delivering a great experience, and we’ll provide all the training you need.In this role, you’ll learn practical healthcare skills and take a step into the NHS.
 You’ll be the friendly face that greets our donors, supports them through the donation process, and makes sure they leave feeling good about their experience.
 From checking them in on our systems to ensuring they’re comfortable during and after their donation, your focus will be on delivering excellent care every step of the way.You’ll also keep accurate records, handle blood products safely, and ensure everything is set up for a smooth session.
 If you’re ready to build a meaningful career, gain valuable skills, and make a real difference, we can’t wait to welcome you on board!